ajs-voices/once-upon-a-dream/scenes/064-my-family-versus-your-family.md

 I nodded and went for the wine color and pulled out the bottle that went with the appetizers.
 Normally one bottle would go well, but today not so much.
 Each course had it's own wine selection.
 It was all part of the classes I was taking.
 I knew how to pair wines before, but there was a lot more to it than I had realized.
 And I learned a few new wines I like.
 I was still a beer guy.

 Zane set the little italian sushi type rolls down in front of each one.
-Baboo looked up at me as I pour his wine.
+Babbo looked up at me as I pour his wine.
 "You are sharing your creations with us?"

 I grinned.
 "Mr. Kennedy seemed to enjoy them the last time he was here.
 I figured you might to see some of the things I've been working on."